Top Rated Black Therapists NYC

 Takeaway: Finding authentic self-expression can be challenging in a world where societal pressures and oppression can obscure our true selves.
-As a Black therapist based in NYC, I blend my lived experience with professional expertise to offer a unique and empowering approach to therapy.
+As Black therapists based in NYC, we blend our lived experiences with professional expertise to offer a unique and empowering approach to therapy.
 Reach out today to begin your journey towards wellness and liberation.

 As a licensed psychotherapist based in New York City, I help clients navigate life's challenges, such as anxiety, depression, relationship problems, and life transitions.
 With a background as a full spectrum doula and comprehensive health educator, I also offer support for sexuality exploration, techniques for greater mind body connection, and perinatal mental health.
 My holistic, person centered approach blends psychodynamic therapy, CBT and mindfulness techniques to aid clients in building self awareness and supporting their well being.
 Additionally, I am trained in EMDR (Eye Movement Desensitization Reprocessing), a structured modality that focuses on past trauma experiences.
 Through my work inside and outside the therapy room, I hope to provide compassion and encourage healing through bridging our individual struggles with collective care of the community.